2024 Château Ausone

 • Grilled beef tenderloin with black garlic and tarragon – The power of the meat and spicy notes enhance the complexity of the wine.

-• Pea puree with truffle and fried quail – The refinement and earthy tones complement the floral Cabernet Franc.
+• Pea puree with truffle and roasted quail – The refinement and earthy notes complement the floral Cabernet Franc beautifully.

-• Risotto with Parmesan and roasted beetroot – The umami and slightly sweet vegetables match the dark fruit tones and freshness.
+• Risotto with Parmesan and roasted beetroot – The umami and slightly sweet vegetables match the dark fruit notes and freshness.

-• Leg of lamb with rosemary and roasted vegetables – Savory, juicy notes find harmony with the structure of the wine.
+• Leg of lamb with rosemary and roasted vegetables – Savory, juicy notes harmonize with the wine's structure.

-• Scallops with parsnip cream and smoked oil – A special texture combination with refined aromatic interaction.
+• Scallops with parsnip cream and smoked oil – A unique texture combination with a refined aromatic interplay.

-• Venison fillet with fig sauce and gingerbread – Deep flavours, spices and elegance provide balance with the power of Ausone.
+• Venison fillet with fig sauce and gingerbread – Deep flavors, spices, and elegance balance the power of Ausone.

 Specifications